What Income Do You Need to Get Car Finance in NZ?

 Is There a Minimum Income for Car Finance in NZ?

-• Your rent or mortgage
+• Rent or mortgage

-• Any existing debts or financial commitments
+• Existing debts or commitments

 How Lenders Assess Your Income

-• Your total weekly or monthly income
+• Total weekly or monthly income

-• Your job stability and employment type
+• Job stability and employment type

-• Your regular expenses
+• Regular expenses

-• Your existing loans or credit commitments
+• Existing loans or credit

 Typical Income Expectations